-In 2017, angler counts to estimate effort (angler-hours) for guided and unguided anglers will be counted separately and geographically stratified into the following 2 areas related to the RM 13.7 sonar:
+In 2018-2020, angler counts to estimate effort (angler-hours) for guided and unguided anglers will be counted separately and geographically stratified into the following 2 areas related to the RM 13.7 sonar:

-- 1) between the Warren Ames Bridge (RM 5.0) and the Chinook salmon sonar site (RM 13.7) - 2) between the Chinook salmon sonar site (RM 13.7) and Slikok Creek (RM 18.9)
+- 1) between the Warren Ames Bridge (RM 5.1) and the Chinook salmon sonar site (RM 13.7) - 2) between the Chinook salmon sonar site (RM 13.7) and Slikok Creek (RM 18.6)

 During the angler interview process, guided and unguided CPUEs and HPUEs will also be estimated for these same geographic areas.
-In order to manage the fishery with the size-based OEGs for Chinook salmon, harvest and catch estimates will be stratified for fish measuring ≥75 cm METF, and <75cm METF.
-Angler effort, CPUE, and HPUE have differed significantly by week, between weekdays and weekend-holidays, between guided 10 and unguided user groups, and geographic location (Reimer 2004b; Perschbacher 2014a).
-Therefore, the creel survey will be temporally stratified into weekly intervals by day type (weekdays and weekends-holidays), geographically stratified by location (upstream and downstream of the RM 13.7 sonar), and stratified by fish size (large \geq 75 cm and small <75 cm METF).
-The survey will be stratified postseason for angler type (guided and unguided).
+Angler effort, CPUE, and HPUE have differed significantly by week, between weekdays and weekend-holidays, between guided9 and unguided user groups, and geographic location (Reimer 2004b; Perschbacher 2014a).
+Therefore, the creel survey will be temporally stratified into weekly intervals by day type (weekdays vs. weekends-holidays), geographically stratified by location (upstream vs. downstream of the RM 13.7 sonar), and stratified by fish size (large \geq 75 cm vs. small <75 cm METF length).
+The survey will be stratified postseason for angler type (guided vs. unguided).
 Based on these factors, the strata listed in Table 1 will be used for estimating creel statistics.